ampereira90/ampereira90.github.io/_pages/about.md

 <b>Ongoing Thesis Supervisions</b>

+ - "Development and Implementation of Scheduling Algorithms in High Performance Computing Systems", to be defended by Diogo Pires at the University of Minho.
+ - "Energy-aware Scheduling of Irregular Tasks", to be defended by Nuno Reis at the University of Minho.
+ - "Performance and Carbon Footprint Modelling of Irregular Tasks", to be defended by Nuno Carvalho at the University of Minho.
- - "A Software Engineering Methodology for Test-Driven Verification and Performance Analysis of Compilation Toolchains", to be defended by Luís Silva at the University of Minho, in partnership with Synopsys.
+ - "Improving the Performance of the Berry Software", to be defended by Carolina Gomes at the University of Minho.